profiseedev/kubernetes/README.md

 # Prerequisites:

-1. Be a profisee employee or
+1. Be a profisee employee or very friendly

 # Debug